kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 Proposed naming convention:

-Deployment with the controller as the main responsibility:
+Deployment with the controller in charge:

 - ${component_name}-controller